lfost42/grafana-notes/k8s/itkiddie.md

 Video link: https://youtu.be/WmbIrlbqjPw?si=bYSf9dDtb4hIfKG4

-Solution
+#### Solution:

 <details>

 Step 0 This lab assumes there is a default storage class so we need to create one.
 Copy one from the docs, update name to `local-path` and set is-default-class to "true" (the default in docs is "false").

-Note: In Normal Mode, `A` will move to the end of the line and switch to insert mode.
+Note: In VIM Normal Mode, `A` will move to the end of the line and switch to insert mode.

 ```yaml
 apiVersion: storage.k8s.io/v1